jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### tar

  By 1979 local storage had increased to the point where it was conceivable that a **t**ape **ar**chive or tar file could be taken of a directory structure for backup purposes preserve the directory structure.
 The ```tar``` command was created and first included in Unix System 7 release.
-The added advantage was that the tar file could be transferred as a single file, thereby reducing network overhead and os seek-time but retain a heirarchy of directories.
+The added advantage was that the tar file could be transferred as a single file, thereby reducing network overhead and os seek-time but retain a hierarchy of directories.
 This method also became the preferred way to distribute code that was used to compile applications.
 One could just un-tar an archive and then compile the code knowing that the directory structure of the included files was correctly preserved.

 The tar command only does archiving and does not do any compression--only preserving of file structure in the same way that an ISO file preserves structure.
 The tar archive by convention is assigned a file extension of __.tar__ but this is not added automatically.